blockimperiumdao/godotblockchain/README.md

 currencyContract.ERC20BlockchainContractInitialized += OnERC20BlockchainContractInitialized;
 ```

-In this case we are listning to the ERC20BlockchainContractNode and waiting for it to be initialized so we can read information about it.
+In this case we are listening to the ERC20BlockchainContractNode and waiting for it to be initialized so we can read information about it.
 We can get things like the users balance, the name of the symbol for this contract, etc.

 ```
 public async void OnERC20BlockchainContractInitialized()